 UWF football pulled out a fantastic win with a final score of 63-14, in typical national champion fashion.

-As students exited the Pen Air field, they slowly fell back to reality.
-Their faces were dried out from sweat and sun exposure, their feet were tired from celebrating each touchdown, and their insides could already feel the regret of the early afternoon activities settling in.
+As students exited Pen Air Field, they slowly fell back to reality.
+Their faces were dried out from sweat and sun exposure, their feet were tired from celebrating each touchdown and their insides could already feel the regret of the early afternoon activities settling in.

 Argo pride for life.